NASCeria/Brochacha20/README.md

 All that above me is what Roblox internally does to compute the OffsetKey.
 At the end the OffsetKey is just PageRVA shifted by 32 bits.
-(I've got a theory that it is just for changing the key in runtime.
+(I got a theory that it is just for changing the key in runtime.
 Theres a counter for everytime the page gets encrypted/decrypted and i guess that the offset key depends on it. and due to us only decrypting it once, it will always be the default value ^^)

 Decryption: